Forest Lawn Cemetery (Buffalo, New York)

-Forest Lawn Cemetery is a historic rural cemetery in Buffalo, New York, founded in 1849 by Charles E. Clarke.
-It covers over 269 acre and over 152,000 are buried there, including U.S. President Millard Fillmore, First Lady Abigail Fillmore, singer Rick James, Congresswoman Shirley Chisholm, and inventors Lawrence Dale Bell and Willis Carrier.
+Forest Lawn Cemetery is a historic rural cemetery at 1411 Delaware Avenue in Buffalo, New York, United States.
+Founded in 1849 by Charles E. Clarke, it covers over 269 acre.
+Over 165,000 are buried there, including U.S. President Millard Fillmore, First Lady Abigail Fillmore, singer Rick James, Congresswoman Shirley Chisholm, and inventors Lawrence Dale Bell and Willis Carrier.
 Forest Lawn is on the National Register of Historic Places.

 Overview

 Since its inception, Forest Lawn has served as a cemetery, park, arboretum, crematory and outdoor museum.
 Monuments, mausoleums and sculptures have attracted visitors for over 150 years.
 The first sculpture of Seneca Indian chief Red Jacket was erected in 1851.
 Red Jacket is depicted wearing the richly embroidered scarlet coat presented to him by a British officer, while on his breast is displayed the large silver peace medal awarded to him by President George Washington.